ttoino/TMEditor/docs/docs/01-Getting started/03-configuration.md

 - `site.yaml` is the main configuration file and contains the configurations to the database, and overall settings for the platform (e.g. project title)
 - `pages/` contains the individual page configurations (one file per page)
-- `dashboard.yaml` (optional) contains the configuration of the web app main page.
-For more information please check the [Dashboard](../UI%20Definition/dashboard) page.

 ### `site.yaml`